Bilal4110/ImgSteg/README.md

    Select Option: 2
    ```

 2. You will then be asked to input the name of an image file to decode.
-If the image you wish to decode is not located in the same directory as the program,please provide the full path of the image when prompted.
+If the image you wish to decode is not located in the same directory as the program, please provide the full path of the image when prompted.

    ```
    Select Option: 2